8 Best call recorder apps for Android, iPhone, & computers in 2023

 TapeACall Pro pricing plans

-While TapeACall Pro advertises a base price of $10.99, you’ll need to pay for in-app purchases if you wish to have unlimited recordings, unlimited transcriptions, or the option to search transcriptions by a keyword.
+On iPhone, TapeACall Pro advertises a base price of $10.99.
+However, you also need to pay for in-app purchases if you wish to have unlimited recordings or unlimited transcriptions.
 Each of these is a separate purchase:

 • Completely unlimited recordings: $9.99